 Window 3 — Post-Complaint (Complex): After the complaint is filed, modification must run alongside active litigation.
 Pennsylvania's county conciliation conferences create formal in-court opportunities for modification discussions.
 A modification application that is already well advanced when the conciliation session occurs gives the homeowner a strong position.
 But the complexity of coordinating the servicer application with the complaint response and conciliation preparation requires professional management to execute correctly.

-Pennsylvania's large and diverse population produces a wide range of loan types, each with different federal modification programs.
+Pennsylvania's large and diverse population produces a wide range of loan types, each governed by different investor-specific programs under the federal 12 C.F.R. § 1024.41 framework.

 Fannie Mae and Freddie Mac Flex Modification: A large share of Pennsylvania conforming mortgages are owned by Fannie or Freddie.
-The Flex Modification targets approximately a 20% payment reduction through interest rate adjustment and term extension.
+The Flex Modification under Fannie Mae Servicing Guide D2-3.2 and Freddie Mac Servicing Guide Chapter 9203 targets approximately a 20% payment reduction through interest rate adjustment and term extension to 40 years.
 Eligibility requires being at least 60 days delinquent and meeting income-based affordability criteria.
-The servicer administers the modification on behalf of the investor, and servicer compliance with Flex Modification guidelines varies.
-A professional review of the servicer's calculation often identifies opportunities for a more favorable result.

 USDA Rural Development: Pennsylvania's substantial rural areas — the central and northern parts of the state — include many homeowners with USDA loans.
 USDA servicers have specific loss mitigation requirements and USDA-administered options that are distinct from conventional programs.